 If you’re just barely starting though, you might not want to do them.
 Just a little head’s up.
 If you’re beginning, mostly just focus on keeping your hand still.
 For me personally, that was (and sometimes still is) the hardest part.
 Being confident enough to just GOOOOOOO.

-Wherever you’re at, it’s a lot of fun to hand letter and there’s a ton of hand lettering practice sheets on the blog to check out!
+Wherever you’re at, it’s a lot of fun to hand letter and there’s a ton of hand lettering practice sheets here to check out!